SammyGIS/matto-grosso-soc-prediction/ReadME.md

 # **Soil Organic Carbon (SOC) Prediction for Mato Grosso, Brazil**

-This project presents a spatial modeling framework for predicting **Soil Organic Carbon (SOC)** concentrations across **Mato Grosso, Brazil**, using machine learning techniques and Earth observation data.
-The study integrates field-sampled SOC data with environmental predictors extracted from **Google Earth Engine (GEE)** to build a Random Forest model over a large-scale area (\~**950,000 km²**), representing one of the most agriculturally dynamic regions of the Brazilian Cerrado.
+This project presents a spatial modeling framework for predicting Soil Organic Carbon (SOC) concentrations across Mato Grosso, Brazil, using machine learning techniques and Earth observation data.
+The study integrates field-sampled SOC data with environmental predictors extracted from Google Earth Engine (GEE) to build a Random Forest model using Python’s scikit-learn library.
+The model was trained over a large-scale area (~950,000 km²), representing one of the most agriculturally dynamic regions of the Brazilian Cerrado.
+Key environmental variables used as predictors included Land Surface Temperature (LST), rainfall, elevation, slope, Normalized Difference Vegetation Index (NDVI), Bare Soil Index (BSI), and land use.
+The feature importance analysis revealed that LST (31%), rainfall (28%), and elevation (26%) were the most influential in predicting SOC, emphasizing the dominant role of climate and terrain in SOC distribution.
+Variables like NDVI, BSI, and land use had lower contributions, indicating that vegetation and surface indices alone do not fully account for SOC variability across the landscape.
+The model operated at a spatial resolution suitable for regional-scale analysis.
+This approach demonstrates the effectiveness of combining remote sensing data from GEE and Python-based machine learning tools to inform soil health assessment and land management strategies.
+The results from this study have been published, confirming the robustness and scientific relevance of the methodology.

 ## **Study Area**

 **Mato Grosso** is a vast state in central-western Brazil and one of the most significant regions in the **Brazilian Cerrado biome**, known for its biodiversity and intense agricultural expansion.
 The area spans diverse land use patterns—from croplands and pastures to natural savannas—making it a vital landscape for studying carbon storage potential and land degradation.
 This work focuses on modeling SOC dynamics across the entire state (\~950,000 km²).

+## Environmental Predictors
+Key environmental variables used as predictors included:
+- Land Surface Temperature (LST)
+- Rainfall
+- Elevation
+- Slope
+- Normalized Difference Vegetation Index (NDVI)
+- Bare Soil Index (BSI)
+- Land use

 ## **Workflow Architecture**